infinite-table/infinite-react/www/pages/docs/latest/learn/columns/column-rendering.page.md

 Inside the <PropLink name="columns.render" /> and <PropLink name="columns.renderValue" /> functions, you can use hooks - both provided by `InfiniteTable` and any other `React` hooks.

-### Hook: `useInfiniteColumnCell<DATA_TYPE>()`
+### Hook: <HookLink name="useInfiniteColumnCell"/>

-When you're inside a rendering function for a column cell, you can use `useInfiniteColumnCell` hook to get access to the current cell's rendering information - the argument passed to the `render` or `renderValue` functions.
+When you're inside a rendering function for a column cell, you can use <HookLink name="useInfiniteColumnCell">useInfiniteColumnCell hook</HookLink> to get access to the current cell's rendering information - the argument passed to the <PropLink name="columns.render">render</PropLink> or <PropLink name="columns.renderValue">renderValue</PropLink> functions.

 ```tsx
 import {